Joe-SC/emoji-reactor/README.md

 ## How It Works

-The application uses a modular, config-driven architecture with four main components:
+The application uses a config-driven architecture with four main components:

-1. **EmojiConfig**: Centralized configuration for states, thresholds, and display settings
+1. **EmojiConfig**: Configuration for states, thresholds, and display settings
-2. **ImageManager**: Handles loading and managing emoji images
+2. **ImageManager**: Loads and manages emoji images
 3. **StateDetector**: Uses MediaPipe to detect poses and facial expressions
-4. **EmojiReactor**: Main orchestrator that coordinates detection and display
+4. **EmojiReactor**: Coordinates detection and display

 ### MediaPipe Detection